 “I hate my boss because he is nasty and vindictive,” he said.

-Expressions like kicked the bucket or as dead as a dodo are always best replaced with a more original expression.
-You could just as easily say he died.
+Expressions like kicked the bucket or as dead as a dodo are always best replaced with a more original phrase.
+You could just as easily say died.

 Always aim for originality in your writing wherever possible.

 There are many words for said, but you should go easy on trying to replace it.
 Readers have a blind spot for he said, she said.

 But they don’t have one for annoying dialogue tag verbs that over-explain.

 Verbs such as grunted, retorted, wheezed, gasped, sighed, laughed, snorted, exclaimed, or declared are often better changed to said.

 Mary was very tired and in a bad mood when she got home after work and didn’t feel like cooking.
 “I think I’ll just order a pizza,” she